What the heck is depreciation recapture, or unrealized depreciation, or unrecaptured depreciation?

 Can You Avoid Depreciation Recapture Taxes?

-If you sell at or below the depreciated value, then there is no depreciation to recapture.
+The first way to avoid taxes on unrecaptured depreciation: If you sell at or below the depreciated value, then there is no depreciation to recapture.

-If the house becomes part of your estate after death, the cost basis in the house is reset.
+The second way to avoid taxes on unrecaptured depreciation: If the house becomes part of your estate after death, the cost basis in the house is reset.

 You can delay the depreciation recapture taxes on a sale by reinvesting the proceeds into another property, in a slightly-complicated tax move called a 1031 Exchange, or a Starker Exchange.
 If this interests you, you need to do a LOT of research and learn all the rules and details.
 I recommend BiggerPockets.com’s 1031 Exchange Guide: Basics, Resources, and Intermediaries.